PeiDay/Analyze_with_Python/README.md

   * The net total amount of "Profit/Losses" shows the Net changes over the entire period;

-  * The total differences in "Profit/Losses" over the entire period, and calculation the average of those differences;
+  * The total differences of the monthly changes in "Profit/Losses" over the entire period, and calculate the average of those differences;

   * The greatest increase in profits (date and amount) over the entire period;